 6. Don’t try to crack a joke:

-Even if the panel members seem friendly and have impressed with you in a short period, still don’t take the risk of cracking an unnecessary joke.
+Even if the panel members seem friendly and have impressed with you in a short period, you still don’t take the risk of cracking an unnecessary joke.
 Don’t do this, even if it is the end of the conversation.

 A bad joke can be an ugly spot in your overall personality and can create a negative impression on the interviewer.